Ollie Robinson

 Oliver Edward Robinson (born 1 December 1993) is an English professional cricketer.
 In domestic cricket, he plays for Sussex as a right-arm medium-pace bowler, having previously played for Yorkshire and Hampshire.
-He made his Test debut for England in 2021, and played 20 matches.
-He most recently played for England against India in the 4th test in 2024, making a comeback to test cricket after a long break due to injury.
-Robinson holds the unfortunate record for the most expensive over ever bowled in the English County Championship, conceding 43 against Leicestershire in June 2024.
+He made his Test debut for England in 2021, and played 23 matches.
+He most recently played for England against New Zealand in 2026, making a comeback to test cricket after a long break.
+Robinson holds the record for the most expensive over ever bowled in the English County Championship, conceding 43 against Leicestershire in June 2024.